microsoft/language-server-protocol/_specifications/lsp/3.17/types/partialResults.md

 > *Since version 3.15.0*

 Partial results are also reported using the generic [`$/progress`](#progress) notification.
 The value payload of a partial result progress notification is in most cases the same as the final result.
-For example the `workspace/symbol` request has `SymbolInformation[]` as the result type.
-Partial result is therefore also of type `SymbolInformation[]`.
+For example the `workspace/symbol` request has `SymbolInformation[]` \| `WorkspaceSymbol[]` as the result type.
+Partial result is therefore also of type `SymbolInformation[]` \| `WorkspaceSymbol[]`.
 Whether a client accepts partial result notifications for a request is signaled by adding a `partialResultToken` to the request parameter.
 For example, a `textDocument/reference` request that supports both work done and partial result progress might look like this:

 ```json
 {